Facts about UK Newts in your pond and their life cycle:

 What do Newts do in Spring?

-- Newts become active in Spring when the night temperatures rise.
+- Newts become active in Spring when the night temperatures rise above 10C.

-- All species then start to return from land to water for a breeding season in a pond.
+- All species then start to return from land to water for a breeding season of 4 months in a pond.

 - Newts breed later than frogs and toads.